Instagram Professional Dashboard 2026: What It Is and How to Use It

 What is the difference between Instagram Insights and the Professional Dashboard?

-The Professional Dashboard is the main screen that shows a high-level summary and links to tools.
-Instagram Insights is the detailed analytics area inside it where you see reach, engagement breakdowns, and individual content performance.
+The Professional Dashboard is the main screen with a high-level summary and links to tools.
+Insights is the detailed analytics area inside it showing views, reach, engagement, and individual content performance.
 Think of the dashboard as the home screen and Insights as the data layer inside it.

 Does the Instagram Professional Dashboard show who viewed my profile?